-These conditions indicate a material uncertainty that may cast significant doubt about the consolidated entity's ability to continue as a going concern.
-Should the consolidated entity be unable to continue as a going concern, it may be required to realise its assets and extinguish its liabilities other than in the ordinary course of business, and at amounts that differ from those stated in the financial statements.
-The financial statements do not include any adjustments relating to the recoverability and classification of recorded assets amounts or to the amounts and classification of liabilities that might be necessarily incurred should the consolidated entity not continue as a going concern.
+The consolidated entity's ability to continue to operate as a going concern is dependent upon the items listed above.
+Should these events not occur as anticipated, the consolidated entity may be unable to continue as a going concern and may be required to realise its assets and extinguish its liabilities other than in the ordinary course of business, and at amounts that differ from those stated in the financial statements.